 The below article is courtesy of the Marion County Public Health Department.
 Please see the visitor information page for specifics about the Sidney & Lois Eskenazi Hospital.

-Hospitals in Marion County will begin implementing temporary visitor restrictions during the week of Dec.
-16, 2024, that include:
+Hospitals in Marion County will begin implementing the temporary visitor restrictions during the week of Dec.
+22, 2025, that include:

 - No visitors with symptoms of illness such as sudden onset of fever, cough, headache, muscle and joint pain, sore throat, and runny nose.

-Visitors should check with a hospital’s website or call the facility in advance to learn more about its specific restrictions, any exceptions, and when visitor restrictions will begin at that hospital.
-Special arrangements can be made with each facility to allow additional visitors or younger visitors based on circumstances, such as end of life.
+Visitors should check the hospital’s website or call the facility in advance to learn more about its specific restrictions, any exceptions, and when visitor restrictions will begin at that hospital.

 Marion County hospitals participating in the temporary visitor restrictions include those within Community Health Network, Franciscan Health Indianapolis, Ascension St. Vincent, Indiana University Health, and Sidney & Lois Eskenazi Hospital.

 Vaccines are currently available for flu, RSV (Respiratory syncytial virus) and COVID-19.
-Dr. Caine and medical staff with the health systems in Marion County strongly urge vaccination for all who are eligible, but especially for people at higher risk of serious complications from illness.
+Dr. Caine and leadership with the health systems in Marion County strongly urge vaccination for all who are eligible, but especially for people at higher risk of serious complications from illness.

 The Indianapolis Coalition for Patient Safety is comprised of chief executive, medical, nursing, quality, safety, and pharmacy officers from six Indianapolis health systems.
 In addition, there is participation by the Indiana Hospital Association, Indiana Department of Health, and the Marion County Public Health Department.
 The coalition is a non-profit public charity organization.